 An Encounter with Lincoln and Snicker’s Gap

 Still able and willing to fight after their time in Bayou country, the soldiers of Company C and the men from the 47th Pennsylvania’s Companies A, D, E, F, H, and I steamed for the East Coast aboard the McClellan beginning 7 July 1864.
-Following their arrival in Virginia and a memorable encounter with President Abraham Lincoln on 12 July, they joined up with General David Hunter’s forces at Snicker’s Gap in mid-July 1864.
+Following their arrival in Virginia and a memorable encounter with President Abraham Lincoln on 12 July, they joined up with Major-General David Hunter’s forces at Snicker’s Gap in mid-July 1864.
 There, they fought in the Battle of Cool Spring and assisted in defending Washington, D.C. while also helping to drive Confederate troops from Maryland.
 On 24 July, C Company Captain John Peter Shindel Gobin was promoted from leadership of Company C to the rank of major with the regiment’s central command staff.

 Sheridan’s 1864 Shenandoah Valley Campaign